sundarkid/myschool/pages/readme.txt

-Thank you for downloading this Bootstrap theme.
-This theme was downloaded from UseBotstrap.com
+Thank you

+for main posts page....
+UseBotstrap.com
 If you need more themes, visit our website: http://usebootstrap.com/

+for login and signup page...
+azmind.com